Logo

 1) Do students with strong self-advocacy skills still ghost accommodations?

-Surprisingly, yes.
-Even confident students may avoid supports when peer dynamics shift or when the accommodation conflicts with their desire to appear independent.
-Self-advocacy is contextual, not fixed, so students may need support even if they’ve used accommodations effectively in the past.
+Yes!
+Even confident kids sometimes forego accommodations if they conflict with their wish to appear independent.
+Because self-advocacy is contextual, not fixed, students may need help even if they were able to access accommodations perfectly in the past.

 2) How can teachers tell the difference between genuine refusal and a student simply forgetting their accommodation?